-Pictures of Trout and Salmon, Page 2
+Pictures of Trout, Salmon, and Grayling, Page 2

 Boasting is an important part of a proper fisherman's website.
 Look at all the big trout I've caught!
 Well, okay.
 Some of them were caught by friends.
 And family.
 And some of them weren't caught at all, but now that I know my way around a camera I can take pictures of them anyway.